Helping local retail economies thrive

 New Screens

-In the case of account creation/signin, Amazon offered a simpler, cleaner flow than Etsy and better matched El Locale’s aesthetic.
-But we also made use of Etsy’s verification process for new users because it didn’t prioritize phone interaction.
+In the case of account creation/signin, Amazon offered a simpler flow than Etsy and better matched El Locale’s aesthetic.
+But we also borrowed Etsy’s verification process for new users because it didn’t require phone interaction and thus facilitated desktop use.

 Updates to Existing Designs

-New designs also revealed certain limitations of screens and components that had already been designed.
+New designs also revealed the limitations of certain screens and components that had already been designed.
 For instance, the original navigation header didn’t account for the user’s location, favorites, or searching by categories.
 This had to be remedied.

 Company Feedback

-After completing the new screens and updating the existing ones in Figma, we had a full prototype for presenting to the CEO.
-We’d already had her feedback throughout the design process and felt confident that our work aligned with the company’s vision, but this final round of feedback was needed for identifying any gaps before testing.
+After completing the new screens and updating the existing ones in Figma, we at last had a prototype.
+We’d already gathered the CEO’s feedback throughout the design process, but a final round of feedback was needed for identifying any gaps before full-scale usability testing.

 Feedback: